-Dario Loison and the year to come
+Dario Loison and the future: the year to come

 - We face the future with a proactive and competitive spirit so we can bring on new ideas, including the new style for our product catalog.
 “It will become a book for collectors, just like our limited-edition Latta”.